LaurelFH/bamazon/README.md

 ----
 ## Upcoming Features

-Please look forward to our next release of the Bamazon app, in which will include:
+Please look forward to our next release of the Bamazon app which will include:
 * increased functionality at both Manager and Supervisor-levels